 Max knew he had upset his brother.
 He watched him waddle down the front path, a lonely bear-like shape in the dusk.
 Then he locked the front door, and rushed to the kitchen to study the meteorites.

 “Oh no. No, no,” he gasped.
 Thomas.
 There was only one rock in the bowl now.
 Max lowered himself wearily into the chair, the bowl on his lap, and looked at the remaining rock, puzzled.
 Was it bigger than it had been?
 A reckless sensation took control and he watched detachedly as one of his plump fingers moved towards the rock and pushed it.
 The rock felt warm and slightly yielding.
 Gaining confidence, Max watched his hand enclose the rock and then he was looking at it resting in his plump palm.

 “So, Thomas didn’t take one.
 They must have joined together,” he muttered.
 “Hmm.
 Perhaps I can see the join.”
 Then he sat up.
 “That’s strange.”

-The next morning, Thomas was awoken by a call.
+The next morning, Max called his brother.
 “It’s Max.
 Look, did you come round here this morning?”

 “No, you just woke me up.”

 Silence followed until finally Max said, “It’s gone.
 Both of them have gone.”

 “What?
 What are you talking about, Max?
 I’ll come round, okay?”

 Max was waiting for him.
 “After you left there was only one meteorite in the bowl, and now there are none.”